Weekly Onchain Report – June 25

 Active Receiving Addresses

-Active buying addresses, along with the Black Line (price line), saw a significant rise on June 18-25.
+Active buying addresses, along with the Black Line (price line), saw a significant rise el June 18-25.
 On the day when the price reached a high level, the active receiving addresses rose to 461,021 levels; It shows that buyers bought Bitcoin at the level of 106,000 dollars.

 Breakdowns